-- The Hazelden MORE (My Ongoing Recovery Experience) program is an online, computerized recovery program developed for patients who have recently completed the residential treatment program for substance use disorders.
+- The Hazelden MORE (My Ongoing Recovery Experience) program is an online, computerized recovery program developed for patients who have recently completed the residential treatment program for SUD.
 In addition to the computerized modules, patients have access to a recovery coach as well as a licensed counselor.

 Considerations for Implementation

-There is not a standard definition for continuing care, how frequently it should be provided, or for how long.
-However, a common goal of continuing care programs is to support people who have a substance use disorder during recovery.
-Continuing care models constitute a shift in the field of substance use disorder treatment, as many treatment programs traditionally focus on providing time-limited, specialized behavioral therapy and/or medication-assisted treatment.
-One study that reviewed the literature on continuing care models identified characteristics of continuing care models that are likely to be most effective, including interventions with a longer duration and interventions that make “active and direct attempts to bring the treatment to the patient.”
-The study also suggested that additional research is needed to identify continuing care interventions that are cost-effective, encourage participation, and are appropriate for people with different types of substance use disorders.
+One study identified characteristics of continuing care models that are likely to be most effective, including interventions with a longer duration and interventions that make "active and direct attempts to bring the treatment to the patient."
+The study also suggested that additional research is needed to identify continuing care interventions that are cost-effective, encourage participation, and are appropriate for people with different types of SUDs.

 Resources to Learn More

-Literature review of continuing care interventions implemented in the past two decades.
+Reviews the literature on continuing care interventions for drug addiction treatment implemented in the past two decades.